 If you trust the sender, you can allow all pictures and content to be automatically downloaded when you receive emails from them.
 You can either allow their whole domain (eg. company.com) or just their email address.

-To do this, right click on the message header and click “Add Sender to Safe Senders List” or “Add the Domain @example.com to Safe Senders List”.
+Right-click on the message header and click “Add Sender to Safe Senders List” or “Add the Domain @example.com to Safe Senders List”.

 Why does this happen?